2 August 2024

 Start withdrawing super once you’ve met a condition of release

-Once you’ve reached Preservation Age and retire or are over the age of 65, there are several ways you can access your super:
+Once you’re aged 60 to 64 and retire or if you're 65 or older, there are several ways you can access your super:

 Keeping your super invested means you could continue to benefit from investment returns in retirement.